 The history of the British postcard began in 1870.
-An innovation of its time, the postcard meant faster, cheaper correspondence.
+Invented by Léon Besnardeau at a camp for French soldiers during the Franco-Prussian War, the postcard signalled the start of faster, cheaper correspondence.
 They were used to send secret messages of love, to boost the morale of soldiers at war and to boast from holidays near and afar.

 The postcard industry would reach its zenith during the First World War, when it became the primary form of communication for soldiers writing back to their friends, families and loved ones.

 After the ‘golden age’, demand for postcards decreased dramatically, especially with the growth of telephone usage and, in more recent years, mobile phones combined with social media.
 The postcard will, however, always remain an iconic part of British history and culture.

 In collaboration with the Postal Museum, here is a little more about the curious history of the postcard explained in 5 designs.

 First introduced in Austria-Hungary in 1869 with no images to be seen, the postcard quickly became a popular and fundamental mode of communication in the late 19th and early 20th century.

 When the British Post Office introduced their own postcard a year later, with no image and a pre-printed stamp on the front, it became an instant hit.

 Crucial to the postcard’s success was its affordability.
 It was half the price of a standard letter (a halfpenny in 1870) and was therefore a cheaper alternative as a form of communication, especially for the poorer working classes in Britain.